ObjectBoxPC/resume/README.md

 ## Fonts

-The fonts in the résumé must be installed on the system, or else XeLaTeX will fail.
-If you don't want to install a new font, you can change the `\setmainfont` command to use specific font files without installing them (refer to the [fontspec package documentation](https://ctan.org/pkg/fontspec) for more information).
+The fonts in the résumé should be installed on the system.
+If you don't want to install a new font, you can change the `\setmainfont` and `\newfontfamily` commands to use specific font files without installing them (refer to the [fontspec package documentation](https://ctan.org/pkg/fontspec) for more information).

 ## Tailored Résumés